Erfre/ProductivityVille/README.md

 ### Prerequisites

-You need to have Gulp, nodejsand bower to be able to run this website.
+You need to have Gulp, nodejs and bower to be able to run this code.

-### Instruction

-To play you press anywhere on the screen and the timer will start.
-When the timer reaches zero you will hear a gong sound which indicates it's time for a break.
-When break is over it's back to work.
-When you are finished working you can build a house by writing the name of the house and add it as a button.
-This is something you can use to keep track of how much time you are spending on that particular subject.
-At the moment there are only 3 different subjects you can keep track of.
-Of course you can use more but it will make it harder to keep track of the time spent on the project.

 ### History/Vision

-I built a pomodoro application since I started reading up on the pomodoro technique and thought it would be a good exercise for my coding skills.
+I built this pomodoro application because I started reading up on the pomodoro technique and I wanted something to code.
 I wanted this game to be like farmville but instead of farming crops you farmed pomodoro's to build stuff in the game.
+Which in the end would help you stay motivated and productive.

 ## Built With